 The key message for property managers here is that landlords have an obligation and duty of care to ensure their properties are safe for tenants and that includes working smoke alarms.

-A PropertySafe inspection report includes a thorough fire safety check including the condition of the smoke alarms.
+A PropertySafe inspection report offers an optional extra fire safety check, which inspects the condition of the smoke alarms.
 By offering your landlords the opportunity to have this inspection completed, it places the onus on them to accept or decline the offer.
 That means that if something goes wrong, your agency is not at fault.

 If accepted, the inspection is completed and the landlord is sent the report, which includes recommendations for action with a focus on safety (including fire safety).
 Click here for a sample report.